camunda-community-hub/micronaut-camunda-platform-7/CONTRIBUTING.md

 Most importantly, please format your commit messages in the following way:

-* Prefix Git commit messages with the ticket number, e.g. "#42: xyz"
+* Prefix Git commit messages with the ticket number, e.g. "Close #42: xyz"
-* Describe WHY you are making the change, e.g. "#42: Added logback to suppress the debug messages during maven build" (not only "changed logging").
+* Describe WHY you are making the change, e.g. "Close #42: Added logback to suppress the debug messages during maven build" (not only "changed logging").

 ### Clean up commit history